History of Christianity: Division in the West

 The many calamities of the "long fourteenth century", which included plague, famine, wars, and social unrest, led European people to believe the end of the world was imminent.
 This belief ran throughout society and became intertwined with anti-clerical and anti-papal sentiments.
 (Note: Some claimed that the clergy did little to help the suffering, although the high mortality rate amongst clerics indicates that many continued to care for the sick.
 Other medieval folk claimed it was the "corrupted" and "vice-ridden" clergy that had caused the many calamities they believed were punishments from God.)
 Criticism of the church became an integral part of late medieval European life, and was expressed in both secular and religious writings, and movements of heresy or internal reform.
 Most attempts at reform between 1300 and 1500 failed.
-(Note: In 1320, Dante Alighieri completed the Divine Comedy, a Christian allegory of reason and divine revelation, sin and ultimate truth, using Catholic doctrine on Hell, Purgatory, and Paradise.
-It became one of the greatest works in literary history.)

 In 1309, Pope Clement V fled Rome's factional politics by moving to Avignon in southern France.
 By leaving Rome and the "seat of Peter" behind, this Avignon Papacy, consisting of seven successive popes, unintentionally diminished papal prestige and power.
 Pope Gregory XI returned to Rome in 1377.
 After Gregory's death the following year, the papal conclave elected Urban VI to succeed him, but the French cardinals disapproved and elected Robert of Geneva instead.
 This began the Western Schism, during which there was more than one pope.
 In 1409, the Council of Pisa's attempted resolution resulted in the election of a third separate pope.
 The schism was finally resolved in 1417, with the election of Pope Martin V.